 Why are Hormones tested when investigating Cushing’s Disease?

-Cortisol is measured due to it being an established ‘marker’ used to identify Cushing’s Disease.
+The hormone cortisol is measured due to it being an established ‘marker’ used to identify Cushing’s Disease.
 In healthy adults, cortisol production flat-lines soon after we fall asleep.
 In those suffering from Cushing’s syndrome, cortisol levels remain high into the night.
-Hormones can be the ‘canary in the coal mine’ so to speak.
+Hormones can be the ‘canary in the coal mine’, so to speak.

 How can People Test Cortisol?